Who We Are

 M.A. in International Development

 A basic understanding of economics is necessary to complete coursework in Economic Development and Micropolitics.
-Therefore applicants must have passed an introductory course in economics.
+Therefore, students must have passed an introductory course in economics either prior to or during the first semester of study.

 The ability to communicate across cultures in more than one language is both a distinguishing and expected skill of the international development professional.
-Therefore, novice ability in reading and writing another language or willingness to obtain novice ability in the first year.
+To satisfy requirements for graduation, IDMA students are required to take one course in a Language Other Than ASL and English (LOTAE) or demonstrate that they took a course in a LOTEA some time in the five years prior to entering the IDMA.

 Summary of Requirements